Serena Deeb: All Elite Wrestling (2020–present)

 Deeb made her All Elite Wrestling (AEW) debut on September 2, 2020, episode of Dynamite, losing to NWA Women's Champion, Thunder Rosa.
 On September 21, AEW announced that she had signed with the promotion.
 On September 22, in her first appearance on AEW Dark, Deeb defeated Kilynn King, gaining her first victory in AEW.
 On October 27, 2020, Deeb faced Rosa again during United Wrestling Network's Primetime Live event, where Deeb defeated Rosa to become the NWA World Women's Champion for the first time in her career.
-Deeb also defeated Rosa on the November 18th edition of AEW Dynamite by retaining her NWA Women's title.
+Deeb also defeated Rosa on the November 18 edition of AEW Dynamite by retaining her NWA Women's title.

-On the February 17, 2021 episode of Dynamite, Deeb competed in the AEW Women's World Title Eliminator Tournament, where Deeb lost to Riho in the first round at the American bracket.
+On the February 17, 2021, episode of Dynamite, Deeb competed in the AEW Women's World Title Eliminator Tournament, where Deeb lost to Riho in the first round at the American bracket.
 On March 5, Deeb confirmed that she injured her left knee.
 On May 19, Deeb returned to action taking on Red Velvet defending her championship, Deeb defeated Velvet resulting in Deeb retaining her NWA Women's title.
 At When Our Shadows Fall, Deeb lost the NWA Women's title to Kamille.
 On the October 6 episode of Dynamite, Deeb turned heel by attacking Hikaru Shida after she defeated her in a match.
 On October 27 episode of Dynamite Deeb had a rematch with Shida in the AEW TBS women's championship tournament which Deeb lost and resulted in Deeb attacking Shida again.
 Deeb would then start using the nickname “the professor” and hosting a “5 minute rookie challenge” where she dominates her inexperienced adversaries.

+Deeb returned to wrestling after a fourteen-month hiatus due to seizures, defeating Robyn Renegade on the January 27 episode of Collision.
+Deeb became the number one contender for the AEW Women's Championship on the May 1 episode of Dynamite, defeating Mariah May after AEW Women's World Champion "Timeless" Toni Storm threw in the towel.
+At Double or Nothing on May 26, Deeb failed to defeat Storm for the title.

+On the August 31 episode of Collision, Deeb would return in a four-way match for a shot at the TBS Championship.
+There, she would start a storyline with Queen Aminata where Deeb would interrupt her during a backstage interview where she offered Aminata to align with her, who declined.
+Deeb would go on the lose the match to Hikaru Shida later that night.
+Frustrated, Deeb attacked Aminata on the September 14 episode of Collision after she mocked Deeb for losing a match that night, officially reverting Deeb back into a heel in the process.
+A match between Deeb and Aminata then was made official for the following episode of Collision, where Deeb won.